NVIDIA/TensorRT-Model-Optimizer/examples/speculative_decoding/README.md

 [![Documentation](https://img.shields.io/badge/Docs-TensorRT--Model--Optimizer-blue?logo=readthedocs&style=flat-square)](https://nvidia.github.io/TensorRT-Model-Optimizer/guides/5_speculative_decoding.html)

 Speculative decoding accelerates auto-regressive generation in large language models (LLMs) by leveraging a lightweight draft model to predict the next γ tokens.
 The main LLM then verifies these candidate tokens in a single forward pass.
-If the draft model correctly predicts α tokens, the LLM can accept and generate α+1 tokens per verification step, significantly improving throughput.
+If the draft model correctly predicts α tokens, the LLM can accept and generate α+1 tokens per verification step, significantly improving generation speed.

-This folder contains end-to-end runnable speculative decoding fine-tuning pipeline where Llama3.2-1B from huggingface is trained on Daring-Anteater dataset.
+This folder contains an end-to-end runnable speculative decoding fine‑tuning pipeline in which Llama‑3.2‑1B (Hugging Face) is trained on the Daring‑Anteater dataset.

-This example focus on training with HF.
-To train with Megatron-LM, please refer to [this link](https://github.com/NVIDIA/Megatron-LM/tree/main/examples/post_training/modelopt) in Megatron-LM repo.
+This example focuses on training with Hugging Face.
+To train with Megatron‑LM, see the [Megatron‑LM example](https://github.com/NVIDIA/Megatron-LM/tree/main/examples/post_training/modelopt).

 ## Contents